 Now sometimes reductions in the unemployment rate are dismissed, because the lower percentage comes from unemployed people giving up and leaving the workforce instead of getting a job.
 In turn, analysts often look at the “employment-population ratio” to see what percent of our population is actually working.
 But the steady increase in job creation over the last year has begun to lift the employment-population ratio as well.

 Under Bush, the employment-population ratio dropped 3.8 percentage points, from 64.4 percent to 60.6 percent.
-Under Obama, it fell another 2.4 percentage points by October 2013, but since has regained half of that loss and now sits at 59.3 percent.
-With continued steady job gains, Obama could leave office with a net positive increase.
+Under Obama, it fell another 2.4 percentage points by October 2013, but since has regained two-thirds of that loss and now sits at 59.8 percent.
+He may come up a little short of where Bush left off.
+But the second-term trajectory has been slowly upward, and the net loss of 0.8 percentage points is 3 points better than his predecessor.

 Again, Obama’s overall record bests Bush’s … lest you thought Bush’s near-doubling of the unemployment rate was due to millions of people rushing to get back into the job hunt.